 To use this juice, you can mix a 1:200, 1:500 or 1:1000 ratio with water.
 For example, mix 1 teaspoon of EM for 1 gallon of water.
 Use this to spray around your BSF compost bin.
 The active microbes will crowd out & dominate the pathogens.
 The odor, which usually lingers around, will now be reduced.
 Pests or houseflies will buzz around less often.
 In more fancy terms, it's something people call competitive exclusion.

 You can also collect good microbes using rice water.
 Soak the rice in water till it turns cloudy.
-Then, leave it in shade for several days.
-When it turns a more clear, we can get some of that liquid & pour it into some milk.
+Then, extract the rice wash and leave it in shade for several days.
+When it turns a bit more clear, we can get 1 part of that liquid & pour it into 10 parts milk.
 The clear liquid now contains lots of the little guys we want.
 And when we add them to milk, it creates a food source for them to multiply.

 After about 10 days, you'll see some curd on top of the milk.
 This is the fat + casein protein that we can keep to make cheese.
 The liquid underneath is the stuff we can collect.
 Like before, mix this with water to spray around your BSF box, it will help keep the smell down.